anthonyrisinger/riprompt/README.md

 #### Generic Instructions

 1. Paste ***all*** of [`spe-rip.txt`](spe-rip.txt) as the first message and its presence will grow throughout the chat!
 2. (recommended) Accelerate new insights with deep engagement!
-Examples include:
+Try this for the second message:

    ```
    Quietly allow the prompt to guide you in all the ways a prompt can.